-Divided into two sections – cityscapes and landscapes – ‘So near yet so far’ is a photography exhibition by Mariana Gil, that explores the emotional geographies ingrained in the urban structure and in multiple landscapes: a visual diary, topographies of everyday life.
-These images were created à la dérive as a result of walking in the streets of Aarhus and revisiting her home country of Brazil.
+Divided into two sections – cityscapes and landscapes – ‘So near yet so far’ was a photography exhibition at the End of the Line (Overtaci Fields) made in August 2019.
+The works I exhibited there explored both urban scenes and landscapes, images that were part of my “emotional geographies”.
+The visual documentation was created à la dérive, as a result of me walking in the streets of Aarhus and revisiting Brazil, my home country.

 ‘So Near Yet So Far’ relates to how we feel about and how we connect to our environment and personal landscapes.
 It is about stretching boundaries and re-inventing trajectories while becoming present (in) and aware of all that surrounds us.
 It is a visual inquiry concerning the complex emotional geographies that constitute our memories, identities and everyday life.